7RU7H/Archive/Cloud/Azure/Azure-Administration/Azure-Administration-Cheatsheet.md

 Availability Zone
 - Zonal Services pin each resource to a specific zone.
 - Zone-Redundant services are zone-redundant, the platform replicates automatically across all zones.

+- Wait for `FailoverCommited` to comfirm replication to another region!

 #### Azure Automation